 Yes, one course can satisfy both of these requirements (see pattern B below), but the course would only count as one of the three WI courses needed.
 In this case, the student would need to take two other WI courses (in additiont to EN401) to satisfy the requirement.
 For reference, a complete WI sequence would conform to one of the two patterns below:

-A) Separate Courses for 600+ and the Major B) One Course for 600+ and the Major
+A) Separate Courses for 600+ and in the Major B) One Course for 600+ and in the Major

 1. EN401 1.
 EN401

 2. WI in the Major (any level) 2.
 WI in the Major @600+ level

 3. WI @600+ level (any) 3.
 WI (any)

 4. WI (any) 4.
 WI (any)

 Note: a department or a major may have more specific requirements that would be in addition to the above.
 The numbers are for reference.
 The actual sequence that courses are taken is immaterial.

 Courses bearing WI credit are marked with the WI Attribute in the Registrar's Time and Room Course List.